-Funding for the current cooperative agreement for SAGE began in FY 2014 and ends in FY 2018.
-In FY 2016, in keeping with the phased integration and recompetition plan presented to and concurred with by the National Science Board in December 2009, NSF solicited proposals to manage and operate one or more components of a new facility to support the Earth sciences research and education community.
-These components are currently supported by SAGE and the related Geodesy Advancing Geoscience and EarthScope (GAGE).
+Funding for the SAGE cooperative agreement began in FY 2014 and ends in FY 2018.
+In FY 2016, in keeping with the phased integration and recompetition plan presented to the National Science Board in December 2009, NSF solicited proposals to manage and operate one or more components of a new facility to support the Earth sciences research and education community.
+These components are currently supported by SAGE and the related Geodesy Advancing Geosciences and EarthScope facility.
 The new distributed, multi-user, national facility would support the development, deployment, management, and operational support of modern geodetic, seismic, and related geophysical instrumentation and provide services to serve national goals in basic research and education in the Earth sciences.
-NSF is currently reviewing proposals received in response to this facility solicitation.
+As part of a robust re-competition and cost review process, various NSF oversight activities have been completed and others are currently underway, such as an independent cost assessments to inform NSF's cost analysis for a potential award.